 Jodie continues: “Often people want to do something to protect nature but they don’t quite know what to do, and I talked about the fact that the Wilderness Society is really tapping into that, and through community organising training, empowering those people who want to take positive action.
 So they feel like ‘hey, I can do something, and I can build my confidence to do that within the training the organisation provides.’”

 The panel is expected to deliver its recommendations after the reporting period concludes on 30 September 2021.

-So far, around 1,500 people have now completed our training courses across the country—and it’s all thanks to your support.
+Thousands of people have now completed our training courses across the country—and it’s all thanks to your support.
 Together, we’ll keep building our movement to ensure community members have their voices heard, when and where it counts.